aliesbelik/awesome-jmeter/README.md

 ## Contributing

 Contributions are welcome!<br>
-Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Please take a look at the [CONTRIBUTING](CONTRIBUTING.md) guidelines first.